-To access, click on the 'Search' tab in the left-hand menu of your teacher dashboard, and you will be presented with this screen:
+To access, click on the 'Search' tab in the left-hand menu of your educator dashboard, and you will be presented with this screen:

 You can type any terms of your choice and a list of relevant activities, which contain this target word in their title, will be returned.

 We suggest that for the first search, it is best to keep this term broad and the filters blank so that you can see what results are returned initially.

-For example, if I search for activities with the word 'fraction' in the title, 260 results are initially returned (see the first screenshot below).
+For example, if I search for activities with the word 'fraction' in the title, over 260 results are initially returned (see the first screenshot below).
 After this point, it will be helpful to filter by target subject, Key Stage, year and activity level to reduce the number of activities and increase the relevancy to 21 hyper-relevant activities (see the second screenshot):

 Depending on the search term, starting with a very specific word or with filters on may mean that no results are returned.
 Also, it can be tricky to know exactly when a student will encounter a skill in their education journey as this can vary between schools.